-In their simplest terms, mindfulness is compassionate, non-judgmental present moment awareness, while addiction is a compulsion to do something again and again despite harmful consequences.
+In simplest terms, mindfulness is compassionate, non-judgmental present moment awareness, while addiction is a compulsion to do something again and again despite harmful consequences.
 When we are addicted, our ability to choose is reduced.
 This is because the reward pathways in the brain are hijacked by desire and behavior becomes dominated by the mindless pursuit of a particular sensation or experience.
 When we are mindful, we gain the ability to choose.
 This is because we see things more clearly and create space between perception and response so that we can consider our options wisely.

 The conditions for developing an addiction are complicated.
 Genetic vulnerability, health status, environmental stressors, life circumstances, knowledge and beliefs, intensity of reward, and immediacy vs delay of negative consequences all likely play an interconnected role.
 Some of these factors we have a modicum of control over.
 If we know we may be vulnerable to addiction due to family history or that a particular substance or behavior is intensely rewarding with harmful consequences, we can choose not to engage.
 We can educate and care for ourselves so that we have the information we need to make good choices and the resilience to weather the inevitable storms of life without resorting to harmful coping strategies.
 The best approach to managing addiction is prevention.

 Human beings are hard-wired to habituate.
 Habituation is the decrease in intensity of experience with repetition and/or over time.
-We appreciate this quality when something is unpleasant or painful – our sensitivity to it tends to decrease and we find we can live with it.
+We appreciate this quality when something outside of our control is unpleasant or painful – our sensitivity to it tends to decrease and we find we can live with it.
 Habituation is also very useful when there is something irrelevant in the background that we don’t need to pay attention to.
 But, we lament this quality when something is pleasant or desirable – we just can’t seem to hang onto the original high we experienced.
 When we fail to see or refuse to accept this truth about ourselves, we wind up expending endless amounts of energy striving to avoid the unavoidable and to attain the unattainable.

 There is a compelling metaphor for addiction in Tibetan Buddhism – the Hungry Ghost Realm – where beings who are driven by worldly desires that can never be satiated wander endlessly, tormented by unfulfilled craving.
 The Acceptance and Commitment Therapy folks would call this a “rigged game”.
 We think we can find contentment through the acquisition of external things and sense pleasures, but habituation makes this impossible.
 Everything changes eventually and we find ourselves feeling dissatisfied and empty.
 The game stops working for us.